princenedjoh/next-starter/README.md

-# GADE - Modern Web Application
+# Next Starter - Prince Nedjoh

 A modern web application built with Next.js 15, featuring a clean and responsive design with advanced UI components and animations.